notepad-plus-plus/notepad-plus-plus/README.md

 ## To build `SciLexer.dll` *without* boost:

-You can build SciLexer.dll without Boost, ie. with its default POSIX regular expression support instead boost's PCRE one.
+You can build SciLexer.dll without Boost, ie. with its default POSIX regular expression support instead of boost's PCRE one.
 This is useful if you would like to debug Notepad++, but don't have boost.

 It will work with notepad++.exe, however some functionalities in Notepad++ may be broken.